wishonia/wishonia/public/docs/roadmap/self-improving-github-repo/github-integration/pull-requests.md

+---
+slug: pull-requests
+name: Managing Documentation with Pull Requests in Positron Network Agent
+featuredImage: /docs/roadmap/self-improving-github-repo/github-integration/pull-requests.jpg
+description: >-
+  Learn how the Positron Network Architect Agent uses a structured pull request process to manage and update documentation efficiently with automated and human review steps for seamless collaboration.
+---
 # Pull Requests

 The Positron Network Architect Agent uses pull requests to manage documentation.
 This section provides an overview of the pull request process and its usage in the agent.